Managing Medication and Equipment While Traveling With Health Conditions

 If you will be staying in a hotel, or someone’s home locate an outlet close to your bed.
 If you are using your humidifier, remember to place the machine below your head.
 Bring distilled water for your humidifier.

-Do More With Oxygen has two articles to help you pick an appropriate solution for getting out and about with oxygen.
-They are located here http://www.domorewithoxygen.com/bid/305529/Which-Portable-Oxygen-Solution-Should-You-Choose and here http://www.domorewithoxygen.com/bid/305495/Working-with-Your-Provider-to-Choose-a-Portable-Oxygen-Solution
+WebMD has this article to help you pick an appropriate solution for getting out and about with oxygen.
+It’s located here https://www.webmd.com/lung/copd/copd-portable-oxygen-therapy

-Here is a page about flying at high altitudes with oxygen:
+Here is a page all about flying with oxygen:

 When traveling with oxygen, be aware of any open flames, and stay far away from them.